VisActor/VRender/docs/assets/guide/en/asd/Basic/VRender_basic_tutorial.md

 ## Cross-platform Interface

-VRender supports running in browsers, mini-programs, and Node.js environments, and also supports interface calls in different environments
+VRender supports running in browsers, mini-programs and Node.js environments, and also supports interface calls in different environments

-### Registration & Use of Environment
+### Registration & Use Environment

 ```ts
 import { vglobal, loadTTEnv, initTaroEnv, initWxEnv, initNodeEnv, initHarmonyEnv, container } from '@visactor/vrender';